V35HR4J/OSCP-Like-Machines/README.md

-# OSCP-Like-Machines
+# OSCP Like Machines
-Writeup/Solution for some OSCP Like machines
+Writeup/Solution for some OSCP Like machines.

 I will try to push atleast 2 solutions per day.